-Inside delivery: What it Is and Isn't.
+Inside delivery: What it is and isn't.

 September 18, 2015

+Inside delivery is a convenient service that many shippers offer.
 If a loading dock is not available at your delivery site, for an additional fee, you can request inside delivery on most freight shipments.
 This means, the driver will carry your shipment through the threshold of the delivery location.

 However, before selecting inside delivery as a shipping option, it’s important to know what this service does and does not entail when shipping to residences and businesses.